Yorkshire Geological Society Medals and Distinctions

 Awards are usually presented at the Society’s Annual General Meeting (AGM).

 Depending on the award, Council may consider nominations annually, biennially or on a more ad hoc basis.
 Further information on the frequency and timing, the nature of contributions recognised by each award and past recipients are given here.
 Notification that nominations are being received for a specific award will be communicated in our Circular, though Council is open to preliminary suggestions at any time.
-If you think that someone merits recognition as a potential recipient of one of the Society’s awards or distinctions, please contact our Grants Secretary who will then raise the nomination at the next appropriate Council meeting of the Society.
+If you think that someone merits recognition as a potential recipient of one of the Society’s awards or distinctions, please contact our Secretary who will then raise the nomination at the next appropriate Council meeting of the Society.

 Phillips_John_geologist.jpg